Frequently Asked Questions

 -

-they are licensed to dispense or ship medications in the state of North Carolina and Virginia;
+Are licensed to dispense or ship medications in the states of North Carolina and Virginia

-are accredited by the Pharmacy Compounding Accreditation Board (PCAB);
+Hold accreditation through the Pharmacy Compounding Accreditation Board (PCAB)

-conduct internal as well as third-party testing to ensure an independent assessment of sterility, potency, stability, and lack of endotoxins and impurities in medications; and
+Perform internal and third-party testing to assess sterility, potency, stability, and screen for endotoxins and other impurities

 -